Phone: WA: +54 9 3814 45-9254

 Foreigners can become Brazilian citizens through naturalization by residing physically and legally in Brazil for a required period of time and applying for naturalization.

 Must be able to speak Portuguese, have legal capacity, and hold a clean criminal record.
 The standard residency requirement is four years, but it can be reduced to one year for those who have a Brazilian spouse or child born in Brazil.
-Applications for naturalization are submitted online through the Ministry of Justice.
+The naturalization application must be submitted directly by the applicant to the Federal Police.
+The Federal Police processes the request and forwards it to the Ministry of Justice and Public Security for final approval.

 In most cases, naturalized citizens have the same rights as people born in Brazil, with a few exceptions for certain government positions.